Central African Republic votes amid tight security after December violence

-BANGUI (Reuters) - Central African Republic voted at heavily guarded polling stations in a second round of parliamentary elections on Sunday after rebel violence marred December’s polls.
+Local polling station director Emmanuel Maskemde said only 50 of 300 registered voters had so far turned up to cast their ballots.

+“They have a lot to think about.
+Morale could be low,” he said.

-Voting started smoothly with just slight delays across the capital Bangui, the electoral body said.
-Small lines of residents could be seen waiting to vote as large numbers of police and gendarmes stood by.
+In Bangui, small lines of residents could be seen waiting to vote as large numbers of police and gendarmes stood by.

-“So far in Bangui it’s going well,” National Elections Authority spokesman Théophile Momokoama said by phone.
+National Elections Authority spokesman Théophile Momokoama said that only three or four polling stations across the country had not been able to open due to insecurity.

-Authorities are anxious to avoid a repeat of the turmoil surrounding December’s vote when President Faustin Archange Touadéra won re-election, but rebels, who the United Nations say are backed by former president François Bozizé, sought to take control amid allegations of voting irregularities.
+Authorities are anxious to avoid a repeat of the turmoil surrounding December’s vote when President Faustin Archange Touadéra’s re-election was violently contested by the rebels, who the United Nations say are backed by former president François Bozizé.

 Sunday’s vote included run-off votes in 49 electoral districts and first round voting in 69 districts where violence stopped the vote from taking place in December.

-The government and the U.N. peacekeeping mission MINUSCA have both expressed confidence Sunday’s election will be peaceful due to extra forces on the ground and the capture of rebel strongholds since their initial offensive.

-But the situation is far from stable in the gold- and diamond-rich nation of 4.7 million people that has seen repeated bouts of violence since Bozizé’s ouster in 2013.
+While calmer, the current situation is far from stable.
+The gold- and diamond-rich nation of 4.7 million people has seen repeated bouts of violence since Bozizé’s ouster in 2013.

-Low turnout in December due to insecurity prompted opposition candidates to dispute the legitimacy of the result.

-Retired teacher Bertrand Dena, 50, said he was reassured by the heavy police presence at his polling station in Bangui.

 Writing by Alessandra Prentice; Editing by Nick Macfie